dom-53/lnreader-kavita-testing/README.md

 2. In Browse settings, make sure to enable the language  `multi`, otherwise the Kavita plugin will not appear.

 Feel free to report bugs or request features in the main repo.

+# ⚠️ Disclaimer ⚠️

+This is a testing repository.
+It’s recommended to back up your LNReader data before using it, just to be safe.
+You never know.

+Feel free to report bugs or request features in the main repo.